AI

 Start with error handling.
 Every tool your agent uses can fail.
 Production AI deployments need retry logic with exponential backoff.
 When your agent calls an API, that call needs to handle timeouts, rate limits, and service outages.

-Here’s what actually works: wrap every external call in a retry handler.
+Wrap every external call in a retry handler.
 Three to five retries with increasing delays.
 Cap the maximum wait time.
 Log every attempt.
-This isn’t exciting.
-It’s essential.
+Not exciting.
+Essential.

 The teams building reliable agents design for failure modes first.
 They assume the model will hallucinate, tools will time out, and dependencies will go down.
 Then they build systems that work anyway.

-Circuit breakers keep one failure from cascading.
+Circuit breakers.
 When an external service starts failing, stop calling it.
 Track the error rate.
 If it crosses a threshold, open the circuit and use a fallback.
 Check periodically if the service recovered.

-This pattern, borrowed from traditional site reliability engineering, works beautifully for AI agents.
+This pattern, borrowed from traditional site reliability engineering, works well for AI agents.
 When your document processing service starts timing out, switch to a simpler extraction method instead of queueing thousands of failed requests.
+Simple idea.
+Profound impact.

 State management prevents work from being lost.
-Your agent needs to persist its state at each step.
-Not in memory.
-In a database.
-So when it crashes halfway through a 10-step workflow, it can resume from step 5 instead of starting over.
+Your agent needs to persist its state at each step - not in memory, in a database - so when it crashes halfway through a 10-step workflow, it can resume from step 5 instead of starting over.
+Modern frameworks like LangGraph 1.0 now offer durable execution as a first-class feature.
+Execution state persists automatically.
+If a server restarts mid-conversation or a long-running workflow gets interrupted, it picks up exactly where it left off.

-I’ve seen this pattern save companies from abandoning AI projects.
+This pattern alone has saved companies from abandoning AI projects entirely.
 Their agents were impressive in demos but unreliable in production because any interruption meant starting over.
 Adding state persistence made them production-ready.

 Resource protection stops runaway agents.
 Set hard limits on API calls, token usage, execution time, and memory consumption.
-Production monitoring shows agents can get stuck in loops or make thousands of unnecessary API calls without these guardrails.
+Without these guardrails, agents get stuck in loops or make thousands of unnecessary API calls.

 Monitoring what actually matters

-You need to track success rate before anything else.
+Track success rate first.
 What percentage of tasks does your agent complete correctly?
-Not “how accurate is the model” - how often does the whole workflow produce the right outcome?
+Not “how accurate is the model” but how often does the whole workflow produce the right outcome?

-Production AI systems require tracking latency at each step, not just total time.
+Latency needs tracking at each step, not just total time.
 Your agent might complete tasks in an acceptable average time while 10% of requests take 10x longer.
 Those outliers kill reliability.

 Configure alerts that actually mean something.
 “Agent failed” isn’t useful.
 “Agent failure rate exceeded 5% for 10 minutes” tells you to act.

-The best monitoring setup I’ve seen tracked cost per successful task completion.
-Not just token usage or API costs - the full economic picture.
+The best monitoring setup worth mentioning tracked cost per successful task completion - not just token usage, the full economic picture.
 When their agent started making more API calls without improving results, they caught the drift immediately.

 Building for the long term

 Model drift will happen.
 The AI that works today might degrade next quarter.
-Production RAG systems show 67% experience significant accuracy drops within 90 days.
+Production RAG systems commonly experience significant accuracy drops within 90 days.
+I think that pattern surprises most people who haven’t run these systems in production for a while.

-Combat this with continuous evaluation.
+Combat drift with continuous evaluation.
 Run a test suite against your agent weekly.
 Compare results to baseline.
 Catch degradation before your users do.

 The incident response plan matters as much as the architecture.
 Who gets paged?
 What’s the rollback procedure?
 How do you route traffic to a backup?
 Where are the circuit breakers?
-Most AI incidents are process failures, not technology failures - having a plan makes the difference.
+Most AI incidents are process failures, not technology failures.

 The gap between impressive demos and production systems is engineering discipline.
 Error handling.
 Monitoring.
 Graceful degradation.
 Circuit breakers.
 State persistence.
 Error budgets.

 None of this is new technology.
-It’s applying proven reliability patterns to AI agents.
+It’s applying proven reliability patterns to a new kind of system.

 About the Author